Fewer assignments after strong years

 The Talent Monitor, a joint publication by HeadFirst Group and Intelligence Group, charts these developments every quarter.
 The data shows how demand, rates, and available expertise are developing within different sectors.

+For the central government, our research confirms a clear picture.
+IT and consulting profiles remain scarce.
+Rates have been rising for several years in a row and the number of assignments is declining.
 This means that strategic use of external expertise is becoming increasingly important.
 Those who understand the market well and anticipate changes in a timely manner will remain able to successfully implement important programs and projects.